Elton Jantjies: Personal life

 He is the older brother of fly-half Tony Jantjies.
 Weeks before he joined the Stormers, his father Thomas Jantjies died in hospital after being stung by a bee.
 In previous interviews, Jantjies had described his father as his mentor and kicking coach.

 Further Controversies

-In May 2022, it was reported that Jantjies had been arrested at OR Tambo International Airport in Johannesburg, following his reported behaviour on a Emirates Airline flight from Dubai to Johannesburg.
+In May 2022, it was reported that Jantjies had been arrested at OR Tambo International Airport in Johannesburg, following his reported behaviour on an Emirates flight from Dubai to Johannesburg.
 He is reported as having: '... spent 10 minutes banging on the toilet door of an Emirates Airlines flight from Dubai until his fists bled.
 A fellow passenger alleges that Jantjies could be heard saying “Komaan, my skat (Come on, my darling)”, to an air hostess hiding in the cubicle.'

 In August 2023, Jantjies was suspended from playing rugby professionally as a result of a finding that he had used a prohibited substance, Clenbuterol.
 His suspension was replaced with a four-year ban on 18 January 2024.